Joseph Frank McLaughlin

 Joseph Francis McLaughlin (June 7, 1908 – October 25, 1962) was a United States district judge of the United States District Court for the District of Hawaii in the Territory of Hawaii.

 Early life and education

 Born in Leominster, Massachusetts, J. Frank McLaughlin grew up in Worcester, Massachusetts, graduating from Saint John's High School in 1926.
 He received a Bachelor of Arts from Dartmouth College in 1930, followed by a Juris Doctor from Harvard Law School in 1933.

 Career

 After graduating from a Harvard Law School, McLaughlin was in private practice in Whitinsville, Massachusetts from 1933 to 1935.
 He worked for a year in the United States Justice Department in Washington, D.C. and arrived in the Territory of Hawaii in 1936.

-J. Frank served as the Assistant U.S. Attorney assigned to Hilo, Hawaii, where he worked with future Hawaii Governor Ingram M. Stainback.
+J. Frank served as the Assistant U.S. Attorney assigned to the United States District Court in Honolulu, Hawaii, where he worked with future Hawaii Governor Ingram M. Stainback.

 In 1939, McLaughlin became a judge on the former 4th Circuit territorial court in Hilo.